Redang

 Snorkelling

-The Marine Park was another popular spot because of the abundance of fish life there and their 'star attractions', a resident giant grouper and giant moray eel that lived around the artificial reef beneath the jetty.
+The house reefs at Pasir Panjang were great snorkelling destinations.
+We discovered that 'Shark Bay' just around the corner of the beach had a beautiful reef comprising mainly hard corals and a school of 8 resident baby black-tip sharks each about 2-3 feet in length.
+They would not let us get close but it was an experience swimming with them!
+The Marine Park Centre was another popular spot because of the abundance of fish life there and their star attractions, a resident giant grouper and giant moray eel that lived around the artificial reef beneath the jetty.
 We got to see the moray a few times as someone lured it out with fish.
-For the more adventurous, the shipwreck about 50m to the east of the jetty was home to a host of interesting marine residents.
+The adventurous could explore a shipwreck located about 50 metres to the east of the jetty which was home to a host of interesting marine residents.

 Back to KT